AhmedNaleba/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete Delete betty from /tmp/my-first-directory
-9-firstdirdeletion Delete my-first-directory in the /tmp directory 10-back Scripty that changes directory to the previous one
+9-firstdirdeletion Delete my-first-directory in the /tmp directory 10-back Scripty that changes directory to the previous one 11-lists script that lists files in current, parent and /boot directories in long format